10. Some Basics of Shell Programming

 where=`pwd`

-will assign the string describing the current working directory (the results of the pwd command) to the shell variable where.
-Here is a more complicated example:
+will assign the string describing the current working directory (the

 for i in `ls -t *.f`